Wildsong/docker-direwolf/README.md

 I plan to use the radio to create an [APRS](https://aprs.org) [IGate](http://www.aprs-is.net/IGating.aspx).
 An IGate is a connection between the Internet and APRS.

-I'd stick with just the SDR receiver, but [I've been told that I would be a bad citizen]() if I do that; there is an expectation that any iGate be able to transmit as well as receive.
-Fair enough; APRS digipeaters are very thin on the ground here and though I find the concept of an SDR exciting, I happen to have some HTs that could be pressed into digipeater service.
+I'd stick with just the SDR receiver, but I've read I would be a bad citizen if I do that; there is an expectation that any iGate be able to transmit as well as receive.
+Fair enough; APRS digipeaters are very thin on the ground here and though I find the concept of an SDR exciting, I have some HTs that could be pressed into digipeater service.
+With a full digipeater, my new Kenwood TH-D74A would have someplace to connect!
 Possibly also a Tinytrak transceiver?
 I have a deep closet full of mysterious abandoned projects to explore.

 If I manage to get the full transceiver set up, I am sure I will find a spot in the closet for the RTL-SDR.